|

 - There were many smaller, short-lived logging railroads throughout the area, some

 lightly built, and some were narrow gauge.
-Some had ends and spurs that moved around
+Some had branches, spurs, and ends that

 - Edgewater (Railroad N),